 Additionally, the Americans with Disabilities Act of 1990 (ADA) and Section 504 of the Rehabilitation Act of 1973 require SF State to provide qualified individuals with disabilities equal access to all its programs, services, and activities.
 Access to the Internet and its resources is covered by the ADA.
 The need to make websites, web applications, and digital content accessible is also underscored by California Government Code 11135, which applies Section 508 requirements to the CSU.

-SF State has adopted standards which incorporate all checkpoints of Section 508 and eight additional checkpoints from WCAG 1.0.
+SF State has adopted standards which incorporate Section 508 and additional checkpoints from Web Content Accessibility Guidelines (WCAG) 2.0.

-We strongly recommend using the SF State Web Template, which has been developed by University Communication in collaboration with Division of Information technology (DoIT) and the DPRC.
+We strongly recommend using the SF State Web Template, which has been developed by University Communication in collaboration with Division of Information technology (DoIT) and the SF State ATI team.
 It guarantees, if correctly used, that the basic features of a website such as navigation, search functions and layout structure are accessible to people with disabilities.
 By using the template you will pass many of the SF State Web Accessibility Checkpoints.
-However, you still have to ensure that the content you fill in the template is accessible.

 For new websites: